 Being data-driven is no longer optional.
 With increased digital dexterity among customers and fast-changing market conditions and disruptions, organizations have entered the defining decade of data.
 This new era is characterized in part by the need to put live data directly into the hands of frontline decision-makers with self-service analytics.

-In a new report from Harvard Business Review, industry leaders at TDWI, NewVantage Partners, and Medtronic shared their perspectives on the shift away from traditional BI tools and why businesses must start investing in self-service today.
+In a new report from Harvard Business Review, industry leaders at TDWI, NewVantage Partners, and Medtronic shared their perspectives on the shift away from traditional business intelligence tools and why businesses must start investing in self-service today.
 Here are their top three insights.

 1. Modern self-service analytics boost speed, efficiency, accuracy, and trust in business insights.